DoctorLogicProduct/dltest/landing-pages/cosmetic-surgery-website-design-get-started.md

   - headline: Make The First Impression Count
   img: []
   text: 'Your website is a significant asset to your digital strategy and should not
     be taken lightly.
-With DoctorLogic, you''ll receive a website that not only looks great but functions seamlessly.
 Receive a custom and educational medical website that is 100% responsive and built with one goal in mind: grow your practice.'
   btn: []
   link: []
   wistia-link: []